Last updated on March 18, 2026

 #17.
 Zada, Hedron Grinder

-Goblin decks typically go wide with their token producers and buff the team with lords like Goblin Chieftain and Goblin Trashmaster.
+Goblin decks typically go wide with their token producers and buff the team with goblin lords like Goblin Chieftain and Goblin Trashmaster.
 Zada, Hedron Grinder spices that up by buffing your team with combat tricks.
-Suddenly, Brute Force does a mean Overrun impression, Ancestral Anger looks a lot like Ancestral Recall, and your Goblin deck becomes much spicier.
+Suddenly, Brute Force does a mean Overrun impression, Ancestral Anger looks a lot like Ancestral Recall, and your goblin deck becomes much spicier.

 #16.
 Teshar, Ancestor’s Apostle

 Teshar, Ancestor's Apostle is more than a combo in a can.
 It’s like 30 combos in a can.
-This bird is the centerpiece of all kinds of infinite loops, often deploying cards like Myr Retriever, Blasting Station, and Krark-Clan Ironworks.
+This historic commander is the centerpiece of all kinds of infinite loops, often deploying cards like Myr Retriever, Blasting Station, and Krark-Clan Ironworks.
 This is a fantastic commander for anybody who wants to play a combo deck with a ton of redundancy and intricate lines.

 #15.
 Azami, Lady of Scrolls